‘Assuming a Body: Transgender and the Rhetorics of Materiality’ by Gayle Salamon

 Social construction does not rest on the notion of an all powerful choosing subject.
 The conviction that a transman has arrived at his gender completely independent of society forgets that man is already a social category; really this feeling demonstrates the “inseparability of one’s own experience of gender and the larger social classifications that determine it” .
 Social construction gives way to a discussion of radical interdependence in Merleau-Ponty and a chapter on the “traversal of sexual boundaries not as an unrepresentable breach but as a negotiation of difference.”

 In the two more accessible chapters for the layperson—“Transfeminism and the Future of Gender” and “Withholding the Letter: Sex as State Property”—Salamon speaks about the position of transgender studies in the study of women and gender and queer studies as well as academia at large.
 Salamon takes a fascinating foray into cultural studies terrain by examining the portrayal of transmen in the New York Times, Jane Marcus’ show “Transfigurations: The Making of a Man,” and the circulation of anxieties around butches and transmen in lesbian communities to complicate the notion that only transsexuals are gender deviant and everyone else possess a normative body.
-She wraps of the book with a discussion of the broad hand of the state that dictates sex, using a Lacanian framework to understand the categories of gender as they exist in a bureaucracy.
+She wraps up the book with a discussion of the broad hand of the state that dictates sex, using a Lacanian framework to understand the categories of gender as they exist in a bureaucracy.
 Ending on a note that encourages the connection of the previous theory with the political reality highlights the dual strengths of this book, theory and practice.

 I found the ideas of this book immensely interesting and incorporated Salamon’s voice into my ever growing understanding of gender.
 Those who know me will attest that while reading this book, I couldn’t stop talking about this or that amazing thing I learned.
 I highly recommend it.